Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian A. Johnson - Barclays Capital, Inc.

 Yes.
 Good morning.
 I want to talk a little bit on Asia Pacific Clean Air China.
-It looks like Asia Pacific, but particularly China.
+It looked like Asia Pacific, but particularly China.
 In general, China production seemed to be strong in the quarter on the light vehicle side, yet, we didn't see it coming through your results.
-Could you maybe kind of talk about that, what's the programs, platforms, are you just underleveraged to the China LV market relative to CV market?
+Could you maybe kind of talk about that, was it programs, platforms, are you just underleveraged to the China LV market relative to the CV market?

 Kenneth R. Trammell - Tenneco, Inc.

-No. Hi.
+Hi.
 So, Brian, on the Ride Performance side, we saw, gosh, 25% improvement in margins and that's really all light vehicles.
 So, obviously Ride Performance was good.
-On the Clean Air side of the business, I think we've addressed this the last several quarters.
+The Clean Air side of the business, I think we've addressed this the last several quarters.
 Our strength is with the joint ventures over there, who have primarily served the sedan market and are just now moving into the crossover market.
 And that crossover market has been – has seen a fairly rapid market shift.

 So that's the primary driver there.
-That'll I'm sure catch up as those customers, our customers respond at the shift in the market.
+That'll I'm sure catch up as those customers, our customers respond to the shift in the market.

 Gregg M. Sherrill - Tenneco, Inc.

-I'd certainly wouldn't say that we're biased to the commercial vehicle side in China.
+I certainly wouldn't say that we're biased to the commercial vehicle side in China.
 I mean it's very, very important to us, but light vehicles still overwhelmingly...

 Brian A. Johnson - Barclays Capital, Inc.

 Okay.
 Second question.
 Just around this European Commission.
-Back in February, you said you're expecting a $5 million to $7 million year-over-year increase in legal expenses.
-Will this reduce that run rate and is there anything in terms of – even if we have our reserve kind of range of liabilities that this might have released or potential liabilities?
+Back in February, you said you were expecting a $5 million to $7 million year-over-year increase in legal expenses.
+Will this reduce that run rate and is there anything in terms of – even if we haven't reserved, kind of range of liabilities that this might have released or potential liabilities?

 Kenneth R. Trammell - Tenneco, Inc.